ThomasChambers15243/COMP260-Distributed-Systems/README.md

 - **Deterministic Lockstep**.
 Rather than sending game states, players send only their inputs, the server holds, updates and returns the game state to all players.
 - **Deterministic Lockstep with Input Delay**.
 Works similar to the above, except the inputs sent, are scheduled for a future tick rather than the current, increasing the server tick rate.
 - **Prediction and Rollback**.
 The server predicts player inputs and uses the prediction if the real input does not arrive.
 When the actual input arrives, if the prediction is incorrect, the game is *rolled* back to synchronize the state with other players.
 In ideal conditions, this approach approaches LAN speeds[5].
-Below demonstrates an implementation call GGPO working between two players.
+This solution is very popular in fighting games[8] where low latency is crucial, more so than in other games.
+Below demonstrates an implementation called GGPO working between two players.
 	<img src="Documentation\Proposal Images\Rollback Diagram.jpg" width="350">[5]
 ## Development
 Developed in Unity, each player is represented as a member of a player class with full 2D movement capabilities.
 The collision between players is determined by the distance between their centres and their current blob radius.